Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Model

-\textit{Optimal release time.} A proposer in region $r$ aims to release as late as possible to maximize $V_r(\tau)$, subject to ensuring sufficiently high canonicalization probability.
-Since $V_r(\tau)$ is modeled as deterministic and the latency distribution is known, at the slot start, the builder solves the optimal release time
+\textit{Optimal release time.} A proposer located in region $r$ aims to release its block as late as possible to maximize $V_r(\tau)$, subject to maintaining a sufficiently high probability of canonicalization.
+Since $V_r(\tau)$ is modeled as deterministic and the latency distributions are known, the proposer solves, at the start of each slot, the following optimization problem:

 where $R$ represents the proposer's risk tolerance, capturing its willingness to engage in timing games at the cost of a higher probability that the block fails to reach some attesters.
 The corresponding expected payoff is